Discipline and Suspension Policies

 We understand that when people are brought together, there are always possibilities of conflicts arising.
 We try to help students work through their problems without resorting to physical violence.
 If a student is having a problem with another student, we will encourage them to work it out by discussing the problem and possible solutions.
 If a student resorts to aggressive or violent behavior there will be immediate consequences that range from time-outs to suspension.

-Study Hall Detention for Excessive Tardies: Study hall detention is assigned to students for 3 tardies within a week.
+Study Hall Detention for Excessive Tardies: Study hall detention may be assigned to students after 3 tardies within a month.
 This detention will be repeated as often as necessary when tardiness becomes a problem.

 BUSD GROUNDS FOR SUSPENSION AND EXPULSION